Oktoberfest in Munich

 Oktoberfest Today

 Oktoberfest now attracts from five to six million visitors every year, many of them from outside Germany.
 (5.7 million in 2022.)
-Although it is called Oktoberfest, the 16-day event always begins in the first Saturday after 15 September and ends on the first Sunday in October – unless that Sunday falls on the 1st or 2nd, in which case the festival is extended to continue until October 3, German Unity Day, the German national holiday.
-The 188th Oktoberfest in 2023 lasts an “extended” 18 days, rather than the normal 16.
+Although it is called Oktoberfest, the 16-day event always begins on the first Saturday after 15 September and ends on the first Sunday in October – unless that Sunday falls on the 1st or 2nd, in which case the festival is extended to continue until October 3, German Unity Day, the German national holiday.
+The 188th Oktoberfest in 2023 lasted an “extended” 18 days, rather than the normal 16.

 Dates for Oktoberfest (2019-2027)